googs0/DraculaTextAnalyticsNLP/README.md

 ### Natural Language Processing and Text Analysis of 'Dracula' by Bram Stoker

+- Usage:
-- Usage: The code reads the content of "Dracula" by Bram Stoker from a file (assumed to be "dracula.txt") To use this code, you need to have the required libraries installed and ensure that the "dracula.txt" file is in the same directory as the script.
+  - The code reads the content of "Dracula" by Bram Stoker from a file (assumed to be "dracula.txt")
+  -  To use this code, you need to have the required libraries installed and ensure that the "dracula.txt" file is in the same directory as the script.
-Display various text analytics tasks, such as sentiment analysis, keyword extraction, topic modeling, summarization, part-of-speech tagging, named entity recognition, and word analysis, for the given text.
+  -  Display various text analytics tasks: word analysis, sentiment analysis, keyword extraction, topic modeling, summarization, part-of-speech tagging, named entity recognition
-Please note that the code is specific to analyzing the text of "Dracula" and may need adjustments if you want to apply it to a different text source.an 500 times -> Display analytic results
+  -  Please note that the code is specific to analyzing the text of "Dracula" and may need adjustments if you want to apply it to a different text source.an 500 times
 - Libraries used: spacy, nltk, rake_nltk, gensim
 - Contact Information: [mgug1455@gmail.com](mailto:mgug1455@gmail.com)